EDIorg/ecocomDP/cran-comments.md

 ## Revision
-This release fixes breaking changes introduced by the suggested usmap package.
+This release fixes breaking changes introduced by the suggested usmap package and makes one minor performance improvement to a non-exported function.

 ## Test environments
 * local Windows install, R 4.1.0